 overly glittered items (some bling / shiny is nice but when it leaves a trail of glitter on anything it touches, it gets annoying)

 Christian-based religious items (plenty of that available around here).

-Altered Art (puzzle pieces, library card pockets, playing cards, strands of tickets, etc)
+Altered Art (puzzle pieces, library card pockets, strands of tickets, etc)

 3-D Collage like shrines, cigar boxes, and matchboxes

 The Environment and ways to lessen my "footprint" and save energy (and $$)